GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 5. Select the region closest to you, but for the purposes of this demo we'll use `us-central1`.
 6. Ensure the MQTT protocol is enabled for this registry.
 7. Under **Cloud Pub/Sub topics**, create a new Cloud Pub/Sub topic for **Default telemetry topic**.
-    - Click on the **Select a Cloud Pub/Sub topic** Dropdown.
+    - Click on the **Select a Cloud Pub/Sub topic** dropdown.
     - Click on the **Create a topic** option.
-    - Enter a PubSub topic name, such as `gateway-telemetry`.
+    - Enter a Cloud Pub/Sub topic name, such as `gateway-telemetry`.
 8. Do the same for **Device state topic**, under a different PubSub topic named `gateway-state`.

     ![create registry][create-registry]